BBischof/top100ClimbsRoute/writeup.md

 Again, the visualization code died on this route.
 This time, it was a mixture of some bad waypoints, and a few other things:
 - the route was longer than the maximum alloted
 - some locations were on roads that are not bike friendly so Google maps disliked this
-- some locations were connected by seasonal roads, so Google maps disliked this(this issue returns later)
+- some locations were connected by seasonal roads, so Google maps disliked this_(this issue returns later)_

 I managed to do some small adjustments and finally get an image for this stage of the visualization, knowing that there was much more to do.
-I also broke the route up into ten pieces anticipating the difficulties due to scale.
+I also broke the route up into ten pieces, anticipating the difficulties due to scale.

 [screenshots]

 ## Transitioning to an actual cycling route

 I always wanted this to turn into a cycling route in the end, and the numerous issues with the Google maps visualization made clear that things wouldn't go smoothly.
 About this time I realized some scary realizations:
-- the data that I had didn't include the actual climb, they were simply latitude and longitude of the starting location
+- the data that I had didn't include the actual climbs, they were simply latitude and longitude of the starting location
 - I didn't have the Strava segments associated to each of these climbs
 - I couldn't find a route builder that accepted lists of coordinates to build a route, and Strava doesn't allow adding waypoints later, or searching by lat/long in their route builder.